m3g/MolSimToolkit.jl/docs/src/hydrogen_bonds.md

 Computes the number of hydrogen bonds of a set of atoms, or between two sets of atoms, for each frame in a simulation.

-!!! warning
-    This is an experimental feature.
-Breaking changes may occur without a breaking package release.

 ```@docs
 hydrogen_bonds
 ```